uwblueprint/ADR/design-doc-template.md

 -	What scale do we expect?
 -	What’s the plan if you need 10x scale?
 100x?

+## Cost

+- What's the estimated cost of running the solution?
+You'll probably have to make a bunch of assumptions but a ballpark number is good enough.
+Make sure that the client understands this and is okay with the cost.

 ## Security/Privacy Considerations

 - Are you storing personally identifiable information?